matteoferla/Fragmenstein/documentation/example.md

 ## Troubleshooting

+### Ligand not in template

+If the ligand is not in the template, then the ∆∆G will be zero.
+This often happens **when the template was energy minimised, but was not re-aligned to the original pose**, and as a result it drifted away from the ligand.

+Doing a 'redocking' placement is always a sane way to start (place a compound based on itself).
+For a small XChem hit,
+we are talking about -5 kcal/mol circa.

 ### Too many results

 The ∆∆G (kcal/mol) is not that you would get if the compound were in the spot in with the energy minimum (as in docking).